Skip to main content

 Safety measures while using Qulipta

 Qulipta has no contraindications (other than people who are allergic to its ingredients, of course), has no black box warnings, and has not been recalled, according to the FDA.
 However, there’s insufficient evidence to indicate whether Qulipta is safe and effective for pregnant women, children, or seniors.
-Additionally, no data is available that indicates if atogepant can get into breast milk.
+Additionally, no data is available that indicates whether atogepant can get into breast milk.
 So, these populations should assess their needs and risks with a medical provider and take special care when considering or taking this prescription medicine.

 There are set exceptions for people with kidney failure and pregnancy.
 “With kidney failure, a smaller dose is preferred,” Dr. Yono says.
 Specifically, the FDA recommends a 10 mg dose for patients with severe renal impairment or end-stage renal disease.